Clara Lionel Foundation: Diamond Ball

 Every year, the Diamond Ball offers the foundation an opportunity to raise funds for its global programs, and features special guest performances.
 The inaugural Diamond Ball was held in December 2014 at The Vineyard Beverly Hills, California, and included performances by Rihanna and guest speech from Brad Pitt.
 In December 2015, Rihanna held her second annual Diamond Ball at Santa Monica Airport's Barker Hangar.
 The Ball was hosted by Kevin Hart and included performances from singer Lionel Richie.
 The ball went on to raise $3 million in order to help those in need through health, education, arts and culture.

 In a press release for the third Diamond Ball, held on September 14, 2017 in New York City, Rihanna stated "New York always offers the perfect backdrop for an amazing event, which is why I am thrilled to have Diamond Ball there.
 It's a great way to celebrate the Clara Lionel Foundation's accomplishments as well as bring awareness to our mission globally."
 The ball featured appearances from Kendrick Lamar, Dave Chappelle, and—via video link, Barack Obama.
 In his speech, Obama thanked Rihanna for her philanthropic work, which included the ball itself—an auction including personalized items from Rihanna, Jay-Z, and others.
-The fourth Diamond Ball was held on September 13, 2018 at New York City with comedienne Issa Rae hosting the event and with performances from Grammy winner Childish Gambino and DJ Mustard.
-In attendance were celebrities like Seth Meyers, Odell Beckham Jr., Tiffany Haddish, Paris Hilton, Twitter’s Jack Dorsey, and Daily Show host Trevor Noah.
+The fourth Diamond Ball was held on September 13, 2018 at New York City.
+Issa Rae hosted the event, which included performances from Childish Gambino and DJ Mustard.
+In attendance were celebrities like Seth Meyers, Odell Beckham Jr., Tiffany Haddish, Paris Hilton, Jack Dorsey, and Trevor Noah.
 CLF held its fifth annual Diamond Ball on September 12, 2019 at Cipriani Wall Street in New York City.
-Hosted by Late Night host, Seth Meyers, the event featured performances by ten-time Grammy award-winning artist Pharrell, and songwriter and music producer, DJ Khaled.
+Hosted by Seth Meyers, the event featured performances by Pharrell Williams and DJ Khaled.